Dustyroom/flat-kit-doc/index.md

 ![Unity Built-in Shadows mode menu.
 Inspector interface](FlatKit_Manual_Images/unity_built_in_shadows_modes.png)
 > Unity Built-in Shadows mode menu.
 Inspector interface

-First, you have to select what mode to work with.

-- _None_ mode turns the Built-in shadow parameter off.
-- _Multiply_ mode lets you cast the shadows as in default material.
+- _Mode_ lets you choose the coloring and blending parameters for the built-in shadows. **None** mode turns the built-in shadow parameter off. **Multiply** mode lets you cast the shadows as in default material.
 You don’t have direct control over the color.
 You can change intensity and sharpness.
-The blending mode is 'Multiply'.
-- _Color_ mode lets you choose the color of the cast shadow.
+The blending mode is 'Multiply'. **Color** mode lets you choose the color of the cast shadow.
 The blending mode is 'Normal'.
+- _Power_ sets how visible the Unity built-in shadow is.
+- _Sharpness_ defines how blurred or crisp the shadow edge is.
+- _Shadow Occlusion_ masks received Unity shadows in areas where normals face away from the light. *Useful to remove shadows that 'go through' objects.

 ![Height Gradient in Color mode.
 Inspector interface](FlatKit_Manual_Images/unity_built_in_shadows_mode_color_parameters.png)
 > _Height Gradient_ in _Color_ mode.
 Inspector interface